 What the Guilford Foundation Funds

 The Guilford Foundation seeks grants that enhance the quality of life in Guilford.
-Grant applications should address a need within the focus area and demonstrate impact on the organization, project, community, or persons served.
+Grant applications should address a need within a focus area and demonstrate impact on the organization, project, community, or persons served.

 Applications should include some of the following elements: